pivotal/blog/content/post/writing-an-ionic2-app-for-production.md

 short: On a recent Pivotal Labs engagement, we built a hybrid application using Ionic 2.
 This post provides some technical considerations for building your own.
 ---

-Inspiration for this blog post is a recent Pivotal Labs engagement here in London, helping [Impossible People](http://app.impossible.com/).
+Inspiration for this blog post is a recent Pivotal Labs engagement here in London, helping Impossible, a social giving startup, develop a [mobile app](http://app.impossible.com/).
 Our application landed in the iOS App Store after just three months of development.

 # Mobile development landscape

 There are multiple ways of building a mobile application.
-Over time, more and more tools have emerged abstracting native development, including a handful of so-called _hybrid approaches_.
+Over time, more and more tools have emerged abstracting native development, including a handful of so-called _hybrid_ approaches.
 Each of them has its own advantages and disadvantages, but they share an overarching goal: to increase code reusability and to take advantage of web tooling.

 **Briefly, here are the main different flavours of mobile development:**